WebberZone/contextual-related-posts/readme.txt

 == Upgrade Notice ==

-= 1.7.1 =
+= 1.7.2 =
-* Fixed: Minor bug fix for location of thumbnail
+* Fixed: Title attribute was missing for the thumbnails

-= 1.7 =
-* Added: Better thumbnail support
-* Added: Limited support for InnoDB
-* Modified: Cleaner Settings page interface
+* Modified: Reverted the output code to v1.6.5 style with `img` wrapped in its own `a` tag

 == Changelog ==

+= 1.7.2 =
+* Fixed: Title attribute was missing for the thumbnails
+* Modified: Reverted the output code to v1.6.5 style with `img` wrapped in its own `a` tag

 = 1.7.1 =
 * Fixed: Minor bug fix for location of thumbnail